-But I loved So, as did all my musician mates at school.
-So I went back and checked out some other albums by this Gabriel fellow.
-In truth, as a 15-year-old, I really didn’t get Melt.
+As a 15-year-old, I really didn’t get Melt.
 The deceptively dry, claustrophobic mix, extensive use of processing, Gabriel’s animalistic yelps and the barmy Fairlight sound effects seemed so forbidding compared to So.
-It all seemed…well, pretty scary.
-I’d heard and laughed at Peter Hammill’s berserk singing with Fripp on the Exposure album but this was different.

-The opening ‘Intruder’, with its liberal use of flatted-fifth chords and Gabriel’s schizophrenic vocal, was exceptionally unsettling to a teenage lad in leafy south-west London… Forget Black Sabbath, this sounded genuinely dangerous, in a particularly English way.
-And we haven’t even mentioned the cover yet.
+The opening ‘Intruder’, with its liberal use of flatted-fifth chords and Gabriel’s schizophrenic vocal, was exceptionally unsettling to a teenage lad in leafy south-west London.
+Forget Black Sabbath, this sounded genuinely dangerous, in a particularly English way.

 Musically, Gabriel apparently instructed producer Steve Lillywhite and engineer Hugh Padgham that nothing ‘normal’ was acceptable.
-Hence the famous banning of drummers Phil Collins and Jerry Marotta’s cymbals, the layering of Kate Bush’s ethereal backing vocals and seemingly out-of-control processing and phasing.
+Hence the famous cymbal ban, the layering of Kate Bush’s ethereal backing vocals and seemingly out-of-control processing and phasing.

 ‘Intruder’ subtly probes the sexual connotations of ‘breaking and entering’, equating a petty criminal’s intrusion with other kinds of violation, suggesting – controversially – some kind of tacit consent or ‘understanding’ by the victim.